shayanpourvatan/PaginationHandler/README.md

        new PaginationHandler.Builder()
-                .setRecyclerView(recyclerView)  // set recyclerView that you want to handle pagination .setOffsetCount(5)    // set count pre last to load more happened .setLoadMoreListener(new PaginationInterface() {      // handle loadMore,
+                .setRecyclerView(recyclerView)  // set recyclerView that you want to handle pagination .setOffsetCount(5)    // set row count until end of list to load more happened .setLoadMoreListener(new PaginationInterface() {      // handle loadMore,
                     @Override
                     public void onLoadMore(final PaginationCompletionInterface pageComplete) {